 1: Chickens have what is called ‘Binocular vision’

-Although they see the same way humans do in a basic sense, Binocular vision allows them to ‘zoom’ in on objects and have a greater ability to perceive depth.
+Although they see the same way humans do in a basic sense, Binocular vision allows them to ‘hone’ in on certain objects and have a greater ability to perceive depth.
 However, because binocular vision allows a better ability to focus on small objects, it also limits their eye movement… This means that chickens have a smaller field of vision than humans because they can’t move their pupil much (if at all) without turning their head.
-This is why chickens are constantly moving their heads this way and that to peer at the subject of interest.
+This is why chickens are constantly moving their heads this way and that (often in a rather comical fashion) to peer at the subject of interest.

 In fact, a chicken’s eye is ~25X larger than a human’s eye in comparison to head-size.